nogibjj/Liten/README.md

 Compiling a build:

-You will need to target the 10.6 SDK because Liten depends on not deprecated API calls.
+You will need to target the 10.7 SDK because Liten depends on a deprecated API calls.

 Background: